 Young women in Indonesia are less likely to be socialized by their parents to think about being a leader.
 From their school experiences, peer associations, and media habits, young women tend to be less exposed to politics and the importance of being involved in their community.
 Hence, many women do not want to compete in the political arena nor even care with their significant role to their community when they grow up.

 GCL also serves as a mentoring and networking platform for youth leaders in the community.
-We help to connect them and encourage a collaboration to tackle issues in their society
+We help to connect them and encourage a collaboration to tackle issues in their society.

-By the end of every training, we provide small amount of seeds funding to help selected local initiative to kick-off their program and become a living example of woman’s amazing capability
+By the end of every training, we provide small amount of seeds funding to help selected local initiative to kick-off their program and become a living example of woman’s amazing capability.

-Our team aims to improve the leadership skills of Indonesian young women and catalyze the growth of a new generation of leaders by providing free leadership training program in a form of 2 days camp.
+Our team aims to improve the leadership skills of Indonesian young women and catalyze the growth of a new generation of leaders by providing free leadership training program in a form of two days camp.
 Our target participants are female high-school students and those who have interests in increasing their leadership skills.

 To be able to have passion to run for the office, we believe firstly they have to have the basic leadership skills, which consist of several skills such as public speaking, analytical thinking, time management, and negotiation.